keen/keen-tracking.js/README.md

 ## Getting started

 The following examples demonstrate how to implement rock-solid web analytics, capturing **pageviews**, **clicks**, and **form submissions**.
 Not interested in web analytics?
-That's fine!
 Use these examples as a primer for getting up and running quickly.

 [Full documentation is available here](./docs).

 These examples also make use of several [helpers](./docs/helpers.md) and [utilities](https://github.com/keen/keen-tracking.js/tree/master/lib/utils) that were designed to address common requirements and help produce insightful, valuable data models.

-If any of this is confusing or vague, that's our fault and we would love to help.
-Jump into our [public Slack channel](https://slack.keen.io) or send us a [direct message](https://keen.io/support/).
+If any of this is confusing, that's our fault and we would love to help.
+Join our  [Slack community](https://slack.keen.io) or send us a [message](https://keen.io/support/).

 **Upgrading from an earlier version of keen-js?** [Read this](./docs/upgrade-guide.md).